 This post may contain affiliate links for products and ingredients I use and recommend.
-For more information, see my disclosures here.
+For more information, see my affiliate disclosures.

 This easy sourdough discard granola recipe captures everything that I love about granola.
 The sourdough granola is crunchy, nutty, a little sweet, and full of clusters.

-When I developed this sourdough granola recipe, I overviewed my pantry, pulled out what I thought might go together, and “voila!” this easy sourdough granola was born.
-Tossing pantry ingredients into a granola recipe is a great way to use them without any ingredients going to waste!
+When I developed this recipe, I overviewed my pantry, pulled out what I thought might go together, and “voila!” this easy sourdough granola was born.

 Sourdough granola can be a filling snack on its own, a hearty yogurt topping, or a more nutritious cereal option- any way you enjoy granola.